adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 Authorization Servers SHOULD take into account device postures when dealing with native apps if possible.
 Device postures include characteristics such as a user's lock screen setting, or if the app has 'root access' (meaning the device OS may be compromised to gain additional privilages not intended by the vendor), or if there is a device attestation for the app for its validity.
 Specific policies or capabilities are outside the scope of this specification.

-All clients MUST conform to applicable recommendations found in the Security Considerations sections of [[rfc6749]] and those found in the [OAuth 2.0 Threat Model and Security Considerations document] [[rfc6819]] .
+All clients MUST conform to applicable recommendations found in the Security Considerations sections of [[rfc6749]] and those found in the [CloudEvents 2.0 Threat Model and Security Considerations document] [[rfc6819]] .

 <!-- ### [7.](#rfc.references) Normative References -->
 # Normative References